MontiCore/montiarc/docs/Usage/Gradle/CD2Pojo.md

       symbolImportDir.from("${projectDir}/src/SRC_SET_NAME/more_symbols")
       useClass2Mc.set(true)  // Default value is false
     }

-    cd2pojo {
-      // Only use the following option if you build the MontiArc project itself!
-      // Else ignore it (You can just omit the option). internalMontiArcTesting.set(true)
-    }
     ```

 Note that the generated Java code will be generated to `$destinationDirectory/java` and created `.cdsym` files are